 - Door-to-door complete service (hotel to hotel)

-- Buffet lunch in Urubamba on day 1
+- Buffet lunch and dinner on day 1

-- 1 night in a 3-start hotel in Aguas Calientes (Susanna INN or similar)
+- 1 night in a 3-star hotel in Aguas Calientes

 - Bus up and down to Machu Picchu